Iocalhorst/elite_neopixel_matrix_suite/README.md

 Its at a very early stage.
-And I'm learning this stuff along the way.
+And I'm learning this stuff as i go.
 Please take that into account.

 Right now Display size is 10x30 pixels - hardcoded. if you want to give it a try or customize feel free  :